The ultimate cleaning guide for Sage espresso machines

 Dripping group head/steam arm

-Clean the machine thoroughly, run one decalcification and change water filters more often to prevent dripping.
+Clean the machine thoroughly, run a decalcification and change water filters more often to prevent dripping.

-By following these cleaning procedures, you can enjoy long-term and trouble-free use of your Sage espresso machine, which ensures that every cup of coffee tastes as good as the first.
+By following these cleaning routines, you can enjoy long-term, trouble-free use of your Sage espresso machine, ensuring that every cup of coffee tastes as good as the first.